quantumJLBass/boa-fraud/profiles/addresses/US/STATES/PENNSYLVANIA/135 BALTIMORE ST, GETTYSBURG, PA, 17325-2399/135 BALTIMORE ST, GETTYSBURG, PA, 17325-2399.md

 
 
 7 months ago
 Said we qualify but they because it was a landlord issue denied us.
 Even with the landlord doing very illegal things.
-Never go here for landlord issues, you’ll just be turned away.
+Never go here for landlord issues, you'll just be turned away.

 
 Like